Tomato Hornworms: Big Green Caterpillars

 Do you have big green caterpillars on your tomato plants?
-That's a sure sign that your garden is playing unwilling host to one of the most common tomato pests in North America, the hornworm caterpillar.
+That's a sure sign that your garden is playing unwilling host to one of the most common tomato pests in North America, the tomato hornworm caterpillar.

-The scientific name for these big boys is Manduca quinquemaculata, and they are the larval form of a big brown moth known as a "hawkmoth" for its powerful, swooping flight.
-Chances are good that you will never encounter the moth, since it hides during the day and is pretty inconspicuous despite its size, but if you grow tomatoes, then you have probably come across the big green caterpillar of this species at one time or another.
+The scientific name for this insect is Manduca quinquemaculata.
+They are the larval form of a big brown moth known as a "hawkmoth" for its powerful, swooping flight.
+You will likely never encounter the adult moth, since it hides during the day and is pretty inconspicuous despite its size, but if you grow tomatoes, then you have probably come across the big green caterpillar of this species at one time or another.

 How to Identify a Hornworm Caterpillar